The pages on this website are only directed at UK residents and comply with appropriate UK legislation and regulation.

 Who we share your personal information with

-We may use and share your personal information with service suppliers and financial institutions who we partner with, including Scottish Friendly Assurance Society Limited, for the purposes of assessing your eligibility to receive such services.
+We may use and share your personal information with service suppliers and financial institutions who we partner with.
 This includes the insurer and reinsurer when you apply for insurance through us.
-Scottish Friendly Assurance Society Limited becomes a data controller when a policy has been issued to you and will process your personal information for their legitimate business purposes, which includes:
+Scottish Friendly becomes a data controller when a policy has been issued to you and will process your personal information for their legitimate business purposes, which include:

-- providing information about your policy in connection with any reinsurance
+- providing information about your policy in connection with any reinsurance; and

 If we sell our company or part of it, we will share your information with the purchaser, who may then provide you with information on their products and services.